What is nationally recognised training?

 Governments have been collecting information on nationally recognised training for many years - these records are not linked to individuals.
 However, the Unique Student Identifier (USI) was only introduced in 2015, this means that training completed before 1 January 2015 will not appear in a USI account.

-From 2015 most registered training organisations will provide training records to the National VET Provider Collection at least annually or on a more regular basis.
-These records will form the basis for the training records and transcripts in a student’s USI account.
+From 2015 most registered training organisations will be reporting to the National VET Provider Collection at least annually or on a more regular basis.
+This will form the basis for the transcripts for training records in a student’s USI account.
+More information on transcripts is available at here.